tudelft3d/website/opendata/noise3d/index.md

 2. In the *LoD1.3* data set the buildings with *only* horizontal roofparts are modelled with multiple heights.
 To achieve this the footprint is subdivided into several roofparts and each roofpart is assigned its own height.
 Buildings with slanted roofs are modelled with a single height.
 3. In the *LoD1.3 experimental* dataset, also the buildings with slanted roofparts are modelled with multiple heights.
 These buildings are the most difficult to model in *LoD1.3*, and these results are merely indicative of the current status of our LoD1.3 building reconstruction method.
 We intend to further improve this method in the near future.

-For all versions the height of the top surface of the building model is set to the 95th percentile of the height values of the point cloud of the roof of the real building.
+The height of each roofpart is computed by taking a percentile of the elevations points it contains.
+We offer both a 75th percentile and a 95th percentile variant.

 <div style="width:900px; margin:20px auto;">
   <img src="{{ "building_lod.png" | prepend: site.baseurl }}" alt="Building model versions" style="display:block; margin:auto;">